Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 7.6.20

-CJ Griffin, Director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted in an article in The Trentonian, “As Trentonian Sues for Records, Body Cam, Cousin of Pa.
+CJ Griffin, director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden P.C., was quoted in an article in The Trentonian, “As Trentonian Sues for Records, Body Cam, Cousin of Pa.
 Man Killed by TPD Demands Justice.”
 The article discusses the need for transparency in police departments.
 Griffin is representing The Trentonian in obtaining additional information from an April 3rd incident where a Pennsylvania man died in the custody of Trenton Police.

 C.J.
 Griffin, a public records expert and the attorney representing The Trentonian in the lawsuit, said the case illustrates the roadblocks many municipalities still put up in obtaining police records.